Alternatives

 Improvado report - Whatagraph

-Improvado is an end-to-end data pipeline platform that gathers data from marketing platforms, MarTech tools, and CRMs, transforms this data, and ships it to various destinations.
+Improvado is an end-to-end data pipeline platform that gathers data from 500+ marketing platforms, MarTech tools, and CRMs, harmonizes it into a unified dataset, and ships it to a warehouse, BI tool, or spreadsheet.
+An AI-assisted naming convention engine audits and standardizes campaign names based on your taxonomy rules automatically.

 Key Features